gustavgauge/treecat/README.md

-Of course.
-Here is the fully updated `README.md` for your new `treecat` utility.

-This version incorporates all the changes:
-*   **New Name:** All commands now use `treecat`.
-*   **Updated Bloat List:** The "Bloat Exclusions" section is completely revised to show the new, comprehensive list.
-*   **Refined Examples:** The examples are cleaned up, modernized, and use `treecat` correctly.
-*   **Improved Structure:** The document flow is more logical, with a dedicated "Prerequisites" section.
-*   **Polished Descriptions:** The text has been edited for clarity and impact.

-Just copy and paste this directly into your `README.md` file.

----

 # treecat

 A versatile command-line utility that creates a comprehensive text snapshot of a directory.
 It combines a `tree`-like view with the concatenated contents of your files, making it perfect for documentation, context-sharing, and AI model input.